-- RNABC student membership - CPR current certification to end of term - Immunizations up to date; includes flu vaccination and TB skin test - Automobile with business class insurance (ICBC class 007)
+- CRNBC student membership - CPR current certification to end of term - Immunizations up to date; includes flu vaccination and TB skin test - Automobile with business class insurance (ICBC class 007)

-Equipment:
+Equipment and Dress Code:

 - Stethoscope

 - Pen-light

 - Watch with a second hand

 - BCIT Nursing Bag with provided equipment (to be distributed)

 - Photo ID (BCIT OneCard) name badge

 - Clean, washable street clothes are required.
-A professional appearance and the ability to provide active care in the community setting is the objective: tops must cover the midriff and be loose fitting; bottoms must come up to the waist and down to the knee, and be loose fitting.
+A professional appearance and the ability to provide active care in the community setting is the objective: tops must cover the midriff at all times and be loose fitting; bottoms must come up to the waist and down to the knee, and be loose fitting.
 No denim clothing is allowed.
 Students will be sent home if dress is not appropriately professional.

+- All tattoos must be covered

 - Closed-toe and closed-heel shoes.
 WCB will not cover injury resulting from inappropriate footwear.

-- All tattoos must be covered